RabbitCare

 How tall should a rabbit cage be?

 The cage should be tall enough for a rabbit to stand fully upright.
-A good height is usually at least 60 cm, or 24 inches.
+A good minimum height is 1m, or about 3 ft 3 in.

 This allows rabbits to perform a behaviour called “periscoping”, where they stand up on their hind legs to look around.